MiragonMx/aurealm_web/content/en/glossary/places/selbingen/index.md

 thumbnail: /img/selbingen.jpg
 Summary: “The village of Selbingen is the largest village in the north marsh.”
 ---
-Although Selbingen is the largest village in Nordmarsch, it is still quite a small village.
+Although <a class="glossary-link" href={{<ref "glossary/places/selbingen">}} >Selbingen</a> is the largest village in Nordmarsch, it is still quite a small village.
 Nevertheless, it is home to a number of merchants and craftsmen who enable adventurers to equip themselves quite well.